-1. In a small bowl, combine the first six dry ingredients with a fork until thoroughly mixed.
-Add the egg, lemon zest (or essential oil), vanilla extract and Lemon Drop liquid stevia.
+1. In a small bowl, combine the first five dry ingredients with a fork until thoroughly mixed.
+Add the egg, lemon juice or almond milk, lemon zest (or essential oil), vanilla extract, monkfruit extract or liquid stevia.

 2. Melt the butter in an eight-ounce mug or ramekin and add to the batter mixture.
 With a paper towel, wipe any butter remaining in the mug around the sides and on the bottom of the mug; set aside.

 3. With a fork, beat the cake batter until all ingredients are combined and pour into the greased mug or ramekin.
 Microwave on high for about 45 seconds or until the cake has risen, looks dry and the top springs back when touched lightly in the center.
 (Note: Cooking may take a bit less or more time, depending on the wattage of your microwave and the mug you are using.
 You may need to experiment to discover the best amount of time needed to cook your cake.
 When you have done this, make a note of the mug used and the proper cooking time so, the next time you make a mug cake, you'll know what works best for you.)

 4. Allow the cake to cool for a few minutes before running a sharp knife around the edge and inverting your mug to release the shortcake.
 Split the cake into two servings, top one half of the shortcake with your favorite berries and whipped cream or whipped coconut cream (recipe below).
 Repeat with the other half of the shortcake or cool and store in an airtight container for later.
 Serve and enjoy.